Breaking the Dimensional Barrier: Dynamic Portfolio Choice with Parameter Uncertainty via Pontryagin Projection: Pontryagin--Guided Policy Optimization under Latent Parameter Uncertainty

 and for $\theta$-indexed families (used when tracking frozen-$\theta$ quantities in analysis/inspection),

 \paragraph{Mixed-moment $q$-aggregation under a warm-up policy.} By Theorem~\ref{thm:q-agg-foc-theta-blind}, any locally optimal interior \emph{deployable} $\theta$-blind policy $\pi^{\star,\mathrm{blind}}$ for the fixed-$q$ ex--ante problem satisfies the $q$-aggregated stationarity condition \eqref{eq:agg-foc-process}.
 In the portfolio Hamiltonian \eqref{eq:ctrl-hamiltonian}, this stationarity is equivalent to a statewise linear system and hence to the projected form \eqref{eq:pi-agg-formal} on the working domain (under invertibility of the aggregated curvature term).
-P--PGDPO constructs a practical approximation of this projection by estimating the relevant aggregated Pontryagin objects under a fixed warm-up policy $\pi^{\mathrm{warm}}=\pi_{\varphi^{\mathrm{warm}}}$.
+Stage~2 implements a practical approximation of this projection by estimating the relevant aggregated Pontryagin objects under the fixed warm-up policy $\pi^{\mathrm{warm}}=\pi_{\varphi^{\mathrm{warm}}}$.

-Fix a query state $z=(t,x,y)\in D$ and a frozen parameter $\theta$.
+Fix a query state $z=(t,x,y)\in \mathcal{D}$ and a frozen parameter $\theta$.
 We simulate trajectories under $\pi^{\mathrm{warm}}$ and compute discrete-time adjoint blocks by autodiff/BPTT on the Euler simulator; averaging over $M_{\mathrm{MC}}$ trajectories yields Monte Carlo estimates

 where $\widehat p_t^\theta$ corresponds to the wealth-component first adjoint and $(\widehat p_{x,t}^\theta,\widehat p_{y,t}^\theta)$ correspond to the blocks of the second adjoint relevant for the Hamiltonian gradient.
 In the analysis, these are interpreted as estimators of the corresponding $\theta$-conditional Pontryagin objects (cf.\ the conditional BPTT--PMP correspondence in Section~\ref{subsec:pgdpo-bptt-pmp}).